kidonng/tz-offset/readme.md

 declare const tzOffset: (timeZone: string) => number
 ```

-Returns number of minutes between the given time zone add UTC.
+Returns number of minutes between the given time zone and UTC.

 The value is positive if the given time zone is ahead of UTC, and negative if the given time zone is behind UTC.
-This is contrary to [`Date#getTimezoneOffset()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset#negative_values_and_positive_values).
+This is **contrary** to [`Date#getTimezoneOffset()`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset#negative_values_and_positive_values), which compares _local_ time zone to UTC.

 ### `withTz`